 - Include the employee in their Pay Cycle as normal.
 The pay can be for your regular pay cycle, regardless of when the employee is finishing - if your pay cycle is monthly but the employee is finishing just a week into the month, you can still put them in the regular monthly pay.

-- Open the employee's pay and from the options menu on the right, click Set as Final Pay.
+- If you've selected Finish Employment from the employee's settings then the pay run that covers the Finish Date you selected will automatically be created as a Final Pay when you create the draft pay.
+Alternatively, if you haven't finished the employee yet then simply open the employee's pay and from the options menu on the right, click Set as Final Pay.
 An Employment Finish Date field will show where you should enter their final date of employment.

-This will automatically add any outstanding annual leave, alternate leave and holiday pay due.
+This will automatically add any outstanding annual leave, alternative leave and holiday pay due.

 - When the pay is sent, the employee's finish date will be included in your IRD filing for this pay period.
 This will notify IRD that the employee no longer works for you.